Lawrence Ofori

-Lawrence Ofori (born 28 June 1998) is a Ghanaian professional footballer who plays as a midfielder for Portuguese club Moreirense on loan from Famalicão.
+Lawrence Ofori (born 28 June 1998) is a Ghanaian professional footballer who plays as a midfielder for Portuguese club Moreirense.

 Career

 Ofori has played for West African Football Academy, Leixões, Feirense and Famalicão.
 In February 2022 he moved on loan to Ashod.

 For the 2022–23 season, Ofori was loaned to Moreirense in Liga Portugal 2.
+On 27 June 2023, after achieving promotion to the Primeira Liga, Moreirense announced the permanent signing of Ofori on a three-year contract.